TommyWabg/switch2-controllers-windows10-dual-layouts/README.md

 * **Operating System:** Windows 10 (22H2 or above) or Windows 11.
     * *Note:* **Windows 11 is highly recommended** for the best experience.
 It supports a maximum Bluetooth LE polling rate of **70Hz**, while Windows 10 is limited to **20Hz** due to the lack of OS driver support for the BLE protocol.
 * **Bluetooth Hardware:** Bluetooth 5.0 or above is required for stable connectivity and low-latency performance.
-* **Driver:** [Nefarius ViGEmBus driver](https://github.com/nefarius/ViGEmBus/releases) must be installed for virtual gamepad emulation.
+* **Driver:** [lurebat's WinUHid driver](https://github.com/lurebat/WinUHid) is required for virtual gamepad emulation (supporting Xbox, PS4, and PS5/DualSense emulation).
+    * *Auto-Installation:* The app will automatically detect if the driver is missing on first launch and guide you through a one-click installation (requires administrator privileges).

 ## Quick Start

-1. Download and install the [Nefarius ViGEmBus driver](https://github.com/nefarius/ViGEmBus/releases).
-2. Download the `.exe` from the **[Releases](https://github.com/TommyWabg/switch2-controllers-windows10-gyro/releases)** page.
+1. Download the `.exe` from the **[Releases](https://github.com/TommyWabg/switch2-controllers-windows10-gyro/releases)** page.
-3. Launch the app **before** connecting your controller.
+2. Launch the app.
+If the driver is not installed, a dialog will ask to install the WinUHid driver.
+Click **Yes** and approve the administrator UAC prompt.
+3. Once the installation completes, the setup window will close automatically and the main application will launch.
-4. Hold the Sync button on your controller, or press any button if it's already paired. **Do not** pair controllers manually in Windows Bluetooth settings; the app uses automatic GATT discovery.
+4. Turn on your Switch 2 controller by holding the Sync button (or pressing any button if already paired). **Do not** pair controllers manually in Windows Bluetooth settings; the app uses automatic GATT discovery.
-5. Use the app's settings panel at the bottom to configure your preferred layout, gyro sensitivity, and custom mappings.
+5. Use the settings panel at the bottom of the app to configure your preferred controller layout (Xbox / PS4 / PS5), gyro sensitivity, and custom button mappings.

 ## Important Setting for Steam Users:
 Because this app emulates both Xbox360 and PS4 controllers, Steam Input might try to "help" by applying its own layout overrides, which can double-swap your buttons and mess up your in-game controls!